 The first thumbnail that interests me is number 16.
 One of the important aspects about choosing thumbnails is finding an interesting silhouette.
 In this case, a multi-legged creature with a strange torso excites me and I go with it.

 I try to find silhouettes that don't follow standard shapes, which verge on the cliché.
 For instance, it's common to see creatures with hulking shoulders and small heads.
 There's nothing wrong with that; however, I'm aiming for a non-traditional design.

 Thumbnail number 21 intrigues me, specifically because I never intended for my creature to look like fungus.
 The silhouette is working because we have a familiar shape while it still looks unexpected.

 Whenever I sketch creatures, I try to ensure there's a uniqueness with a touch of familiarity.
 But I'll go into more detail about familiarity in a later tip.
 With this thumbnail, I explore plant shapes and try to imagine how this creature will move and eat.
 Let's see what the third choice brings.

 This thumbnail intrigues me because it's a mix of insect shapes.
 Insects have been a major influence in my creature designs.
 In this particular case, I use shapes from crickets and spiders.
-The rear legs offer a unique shape, with them bowing outward and able to support the creature's weight as well as aiding in jumping.
+The rear legs offer a unique shape, they bow outwards and are able to support the creature's weight, as well as aid jumping.

-I'm also choosing this as the third thumbnail to develop because something about it says ‘other worldly' to me.
+I'm also choosing this as the third thumbnail to develop because something about it says ‘other-worldly' to me.
 It's a shape that's not common and should offer fun possibilities.
-Using unexpected shapes can turn into awesome designs down the road.
+Unexpected shapes can turn into awesome designs down the road.